|Pvt. Claud Crawford Franklin|

 March 24, 1962 – Swiss physicist, inventor and explorer Auguste Piccard passed away at the age of 78 in Lausanne, Switzerland.

-March 24, 1965 - The first “teach-in” was conducted at the University of Michigan at Ann Arbor; 200 faculty members participated by holding special anti-war seminars.
-Regular classes were canceled, and rallies and speeches dominated for 12 hours.
-On March 26, there was a similar teach-in at Columbia University in New York City; this form of protest eventually spread to many colleges and universities.
+March 24, 1965 – During the Vietnam War, the first “teach-in” was conducted at the University of Michigan at Ann Arbor; 200 faculty members participated by holding special anti-war seminars.

 March 24, 1968 - Burglars broke into the Western Auto Store in Evergreen, Ala. in the early hours on this Sunday morning and got away with several thousand dollars’ worth of money and merchandise, according to owner Pete Wolff.
 The thieves entered the Western Auto through an upstairs back window.
 Wolff said they got $450 in currency, a collection of old coins from a half-cent piece to silver dollars valued at several thousand dollars, two shotguns, one automatic rifle and one old gold chain link bracelet, unvalued.